 Here’s what you won’t find on his resume.

 Takeout fuels his life.

 “When I was growing up, the first career I can remember wanting is that of a chef.
-I suppose that it is similar to surgery in that you get to use your hands, create something, and although there is a blueprint, there is still room for a little artistry.
+I suppose that it’s similar to surgery in that you get to use your hands, create something, and although there is a blueprint, there’s still room for a little artistry.
 Unfortunately, with my current schedule, I rely on takeout too often these days!”

 He loves staying physical and great TV.

-“When I am not at work, you can usually find me running, swimming or playing with my kids.
-Television has become so good these days; it’s easy to find a compelling show to watch as well.
+“When I’m not at work, you can usually find me running, swimming or playing with my kids.
+Television has become so good these days that it’s easy to find a compelling show to watch, too.
 The hobbies that have fallen to the wayside are poker and scuba diving.”

 Call for an Appointment

 One item will never be checked off his bucket list.